love4code/APS/README.md

 1. Click **"Jobs"** → **"Calendar"** in the navigation
 2. You'll see a visual calendar of all scheduled jobs
 3. Jobs are color-coded by store
-4. Click on any event to view job details
+4. **Click on any event** to view job details in a read-only modal:
+   - Customer information
+   - Job details (status, dates, assigned personnel, store)
+   - Items list with pricing
+   - Calculated totals
+   - Payment status
+   - Notes
 5. Use the view switcher (Month, Week, Day, List) to change the view
+6. **Note**: Only jobs (not sales) appear on the calendar

 #### Create New Job